tuanaidiel/Employee-Registration-System/README.md

-# 👨‍💼 Employee Registeration System
+# 👨‍💼 Employee Registration System

 A fullstack application to register employees with image upload functionality, built using **React.js** for the frontend and **ASP.NET Core Web API** for the backend.
 SQL Server is used as the database with **Entity Framework Core** for ORM.